Our Kuala Lumpur stopover holidays: Kuala Lumpur stopover highlights

 Amazing variety of Kuala Lumpur hotels

 We’ve done six Kuala Lumpur stopvers and stayed in a different hotel each time.
 From the Pan Pacific (now Sama-Sama) Hotel at the KLIA to the Metro Hotel in KL Sentral/Brickfields, hotels in the city offer a variety that is hard to match in any other Southeast Asian city.
 I’ve never regretted staying at any of the hotels we’ve booked (partly because I’m a beast when it comes to researching, particularly on tripadvisor.com).
 From experience, most value-for-money hotels are in Little India, Chinatown, and KL Sentral, while mid-range and pricier options can be found in Bukit Bintang and the Kuala Lumpur City Centre.
 Most hotels offer free wifi, buffet breakfast, in-room safe, and coffee and tea-making facilities.

 Thinking about making a holiday of your stopover?
 You can’t go wrong with captivating Kuala Lumpur.
+Really, just pack your bags and go!
+There are several options to get there, from budget airlines like Air Asia or full-service carriers like Malaysia Airlines .
 Or you can you sojourn to sensational Singapore.
 My son and I have done a DIY Singapore stopover and you can read about why it’s so easy to do.

 […] Apart from Singapore, my son and I have done numerous stopovers in Kuala Lumpur.
 Read about the highlights of our Kuala stopover holidays, and find out how it’s a no-brainer, as […]